zenml-io/zenml/docs/book/getting-started/deploying-zenml/README.md

 you won't be able to use cloud-based components like serverless orchestrators and so on.

-Users can run the `zenml up` command to spin up a local ZenML OSS server to serve the dashboard.
-For the local OSS server option, the `zenml up` command implicitly connects the client to the server.
+Users can run the `zenml login --local` command to spin up a local ZenML OSS server to serve the dashboard.
+For the local OSS server option, the `zenml login --local` command implicitly connects the client to the server.
 The diagram for this looks as follows:

 ![ZenML with a local ZenML OSS Server](../../.gitbook/assets/Scenario2.png)